Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 External validation arrives.

-From the outside, it looks like success.
+From the outside, it looks like success — clear, measurable, and widely celebrated.

 This is where a common assumption begins to fail.